samyilin/dotfiles/README.md

    ```

    You can use a similar process to mount your git repo to the container
    so you don't have to keep copying your repo over.
+Writing a basic Bash script
+   for this is trivial and won't be covered here.

-## Systems tested on
+## Systems Tested

 I've tested this setup in Alpine, Arch, Ubuntu and Fedora Linux